Abundance

 Project Overview

-Team: Myself and 3 other students
+Team: Myself and 3 other designers

 Timeline: 1 month